dmerejkowsky/blog/content/en/post/0052-exceptional-python.md

     Just age -> (age >= 21)
 ```

-or about Javascript, where you can handle errors in callbacks:
+or about JavaScript, where you can handle errors in callbacks:

 ```javascript
 const prom = new Promise((resolve, reject) => {